newportAI-lab/liveavatar-integration-guide/PROTOCOL.md

 }
 ```

-After sending the Idle Reminder Start message, the Developer Service pushes the corresponding reminder audio.
-The Idle Reminder End message is sent only after the prompt audio transmission is complete.
+When `ttsProvider=developer`, the Developer Service may send the Idle Reminder Start message, push the corresponding reminder audio, and send the Idle Reminder End message only after the prompt audio transmission is complete.

 Prompt audio does not count toward the accumulated user idle time.